Financial Services App Design: Helpful Guide With Examples

 Discovering new methods of finance and banking requires a certain amount of learning for both the user and the company, so delivering these services needs a user-friendly design.
 Without it, users aren’t likely to start using the app and will actually turn away future clients.

-Many companies use design in FinTech to also cater to the wants and needs of its clients, do they want a way to find an ATM quickly, do they want to transfer funds with the click of a button?
+Many companies use design in FinTech to also cater to the wants and needs of their clients.
+Do they want a way to find an ATM quickly?
+Do they want to transfer funds with the click of a button?
 Answering a question a client may not have now is a sure way to let users know they are being thought of in the design process.

 - Security must be built at every stage of design.
-Gaining trust of both sides require a secure system that is reliable and tested.
+Gaining the trust of both sides requires a secure system that is reliable and tested.
 In finance, people are more likely to trust apps that really “get” their needs and the industry’s regulations.
 Domain expertise not only builds credibility but also makes users feel more confident.

-There are plenty of ways to create a design for a FinTech app, but there are some surefire ways to guarantee a more successful landing as well as those that can lead to failure.
+There are plenty of ways to create a FinTech web app UI/UX design.
+However, there are some surefire ways to guarantee a more successful landing as well as those that can lead to failure.

-Security is the most important part of designing for Fintech applications.
-The platform communicates with sensitive financial information and needs to be treated with care.
-For example, applications like Paypal have p2p money transfers that require confirmation from banks and users to complete a transaction.
+Designing a secure app is the foremost priority within the financial app UX design process.
+The platform communicates sensitive financial information and needs to be treated with care.
+For example, applications like PayPal have p2p money transfers that require confirmation from banks and users to complete a transaction.
 The user then feels safe about using this service and is inclined to continue to use something they trust.

 Apps have become almost synonymous with the word fun because apps are a quick and convenient way of doing everyday tasks.
-Having logos and icons and colorful images enforces the fact that users are drawn to the fun.
-Gamification of simple tasks like loading screens and verification prompts have made the processes easier and fun to use.
+Having logos, icons and colorful images enforces the fact that users are drawn to the fun.
+Gamification of simple tasks like loading screens and verification prompts has made the processes easier and fun to use.
 For example, putting a puzzle piece to solve a captcha makes the experience more fun than a chore.

 Choose an appropriate background color for the application

 FinTech UI design is responsible for the look and feel of an application, and that means deciding the tones and the background colors.
-Using icons and logos need to match the use of the background so that these icon and logos are easier to locate and navigate.
+Using icons and logos needs to match the use of the background so that these icons and logos are easier to locate and navigate.
 Being on a mobile device also sets parameters of how users will see the platform.
-For example, lots of apps like Twitter and Messenger are starting to create a “Night Mode” setting so users eyes can adjust to night lights instead of using a plain white or brightly colored background.
+For example, lots of apps like Twitter and Messenger are starting to create a “Night Mode” setting so users’ eyes can adjust to night lights instead of using a plain white or brightly colored background.

 Choose the right font